What are HTTP Status Codes?

 HTTP 3xx Status Codes (Redirections)

-The 3xx series codes mean that the user agent need to take further actions for the request to complete.
+The 3xx series codes mean that the user agent needs to take further actions for the request to complete.

 HTTP 300 Multiple Choices